dsopas/MindAPI/MindAPI.md

   - Predictable state parameter?
   - Is state parameter being verified?
 - If you revocate access, will code be also revocated?
-- Credential Leakage
+- Credential leakage
-  - Referer Header
+  - Check the Referer header
-  - Browser History
+  - Check the browser history

 ##### Basic Auth